GauBen/gautier.dev/src/articles/a-new-programming-language/index.md

 - A procedure is a computation that has side effects, but does not return a value.
 - A workflow is a computation that can be interrupted, and resumed later.
 It cannot have direct side effects, but it can call procedures.

 I want the syntax to feel natural for C-like programmers, but with less symbols.
 Python's syntax is also a good inspiration.
+Also, I want to get rid of positional arguments, and use key-value arguments instead.

 ```pina
 const add = function (a b) -> a + b